mai-repo/Newscraper/README.md

 #### Favorite Articles Data Schema
 ![FavArt](https://github.com/user-attachments/assets/17d05666-18b5-4418-b960-25b08b58ffa7)

-The favorite articles data is stored in an SQLite database with the following schema:
+The favorite articles data is stored in a PostgreSQL database with the following schema:

 ```sql
 CREATE TABLE IF NOT EXISTS favArt (